Skip to content

 Accommodation (Bucuti Tara Suite or Ritz Club Level): $600/night = $6,000 Flights (business class): $2,000-3,500 Rental car (5 days, SUV): $90/day = $450 Dining (five star dinners, rest upscale casual): $200/day = $2,000 Activities (private catamaran, helicopter tour, spa x2, yacht charter): $2,500 Drinks, shopping, and miscellaneous: $1,000 Total: $14,000-15,500

 Visit during shoulder season (May, June, or November) for 20-30% lower hotel rates and fewer crowds with the same perfect weather.
 Book flights on Tuesdays when airlines typically release sales.
-Many hotels offer honeymoon packages with free upgrades, champagne, and spa credits — always mention you are honeymooning when you book.
+Many hotels offer honeymoon packages with free upgrades, champagne, and spa credits.
+Always mention you are honeymooning when you book.
 Eat lunch at casual local spots like Zeerovers and Eduardo's, and save the resort restaurants for dinner.
-Our Aruba survival kit ($9) includes money-saving strategies and a local discount list that can easily save you $200+ over a week.
+Browse our Aruba travel tips for money-saving strategies and a local discount list that can easily save you $200+ over a week.

 Beyond the obvious beachwear, here are honeymoon-specific packing tips.